tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/对象操作_intl_en.md

 ### Multipart download

-#### API description
+#### Feature description

-This API is used to perform multipart download.
-Downloading parts concurrently is supported.
+This API is used to implement multipart download.
+It supports concurrent part download.

 #### Method prototype